Overview of Memory & Memory Loss

 Incidence and Prevalence of Memory Problems

 Incidence and prevalence of memory problems varies and depends on the type.
 Amnesia is a relatively rare condition.
-It is estimated that approximately 20% of people over the age of 70 have mild cognitive impairment.
+It is estimated that approximately 20 percent of people over the age of 70 have mild cognitive impairment.

 According to Alzheimer's Disease International, approximately 30 million people worldwide suffer from dementia and about two-thirds of these people live in developing countries.
 In people younger than 65 years of age, dementia affects about 1 person in 1000.
 In people over the age of 65, the rate is about 1 in 20, and about 1 in 5 people over age 80 have dementia.
 According to the National Institute of Aging, between 2.4 and 4.5 million people in the United States have Alzheimer's disease.